-Tuolumne County’s Gold Country, along Highway 49 (named for the 49ers searching for gold) offers an authentic Gold Rush experience with its rich, lively, and thriving historic towns such as Jamestown, Sonora, Tuolumne, and Columbia.
-Along within the towns, this era of California's history is on complete display in two State Historic Parks, Railtown 1897 and Columbia State Historic Park.
+Tuolumne County’s Gold Country, along Highway 49 (named for the 49ers searching for gold) offers an authentic Gold Rush experience with its rich, lively, and thriving historic towns such as Jamestown, Sonora, Tuolumne, and Columbia any time of the year.
+Along with the towns, this era of California's history is on complete display in two State Historic Parks, Railtown 1897 and Columbia State Historic Park.

 Highway 49, which in its entirety spans 300 miles from Madera County in the south to Sierra County in the north, is known as one of “America’s best drives.”
 Embark on a road trip on Tuolumne County’s section of the legendary route to immerse yourself in a time when people were looking to strike it rich and begin a new way of life.

 Jamestown was where gold was first discovered in Tuolumne County in 1848, so it's an appropriate place to start your road trip.
 During a stroll along Jamestown's Main Street, you’ll discover that several of the town’s buildings that date back to the 1870s and 1880s are occupied by quaint historic inns, restaurants, shops, brewery and wine tasting room.
 Take your time to browse the shops and have a bite to eat.

 At Rocca Park, check out the introductory exhibit to the Walk of Fame, which highlights Tuolumne County’s show business history.
 Follow the sidewalk dotted with medallions featuring the movies and television shows that were filmed in the area.
 How many have you seen?
 Also, in Rocca Park, you'll find the Jamestown Museum in the form of a replica blacksmith shop.